 The neighborhood of Alfama is a beguiling maze of narrow cobblestone streets, sprinkled with chalk-white chapels and cozy squares shaded by orange trees.
 It feels like a village inside a city, and getting lost here is just a delight.

-In some ways, Alfama is the most typical part of Lisbon, with grandmothers gazing out the windows and musicians performing traditional melancholic fado music.
-At the same time, it’s also the most touristy area, with many tour groups jamming up the narrow alleys in summer — at least, in the pre-pandemic days.
+Alfama is parodoxical.
+In some ways, it’s the most typical part of Lisbon, with grandmothers gazing out the windows and musicians performing traditional melancholic fado music.
+At the same time, it’s also the most touristy area that’s been hugely taken over by Airbnbs.

 6. Take a day trip to Sintra

-While Sintra is not in Lisbon itself (it’s about 30 minutes outside of it), many visitors to Lisbon choose to dedicate at least one full day to exploring this magical town that’s a UNESCO World Heritage Site.
+Sintra is not in Lisbon itself (it’s about 40 minutes outside of it), but many visitors to Lisbon choose to dedicate at least one full day to exploring this magical town that’s listed as a UNESCO World Heritage Site.

 Surrounded by forests and mountains, Sintra is home to numerous fairytale-like palaces and beguiling gardens filled with varied plants, fountains, secret tunnels, and other unique features.

-It’s possible to see Sintra independently; you can take the train from Rossio Square Station, preferably early in the morning, as there is a lot to see in Sintra.
-In this Sintra travel guide I describe how you can explore it by yourself.
+It’s possible to see Sintra independently; you can take the train from Rossio Square Station, preferably early in the morning.
+I have more info here on how to visit Sintra.
 Make sure you have some good footwear and prepare for a long day of sightseeing!

 Given how packed Sintra is with sights (and how spread out they are) it can also be hugely beneficial to do this on a guided tour.
 This Sintra day-tour includes pick-up and drop-off in central Lisbon.